 Looking at that cost, and say a $5 profit per T-Shirt, you’d have to wonder whether they could design something good enough to sell the 12 – 16 T-shirts you’d need just to break even.

 And finally, on design, you could go the more professional designers route.
 We found this article early on when looking at tips on designing T-shirts.

 But this site also provides links if you want to hire high-end designers.

-The rates for this will be more expensive than fiver.
+Their rates will be more expensive than fiverr.
 But obviously, the quality of the design will be better.

 But then designing is only part of the T-shirt selling process.
 We’re working hard to bring it up to the same level as our knowledge of other areas.

 Of the 7 Facebook campaigns we’ve tested so far, the Aussie Prime Minister and Aussie Beer t-shirt designs worked best.

 They generated the most reach and the most clicks.